PaddlePaddle/PaddleSlim/demo/pantheon/lexical_anlysis_toy/README.md

 # Distillation example: Chinese lexical analysis
 We demonstrated how to use the Pantheon framework for online distillation of the Chinese lexical analysis model with sample dataset.
-The effect of large-scale online distillation can refer to the paddle mode of [jieba] (https://github.com/fxsjy/jieba).
+The effect of large-scale online distillation can refer to the paddle mode of [jieba](https://github.com/fxsjy/jieba).

 ## Introduction

 Lexical Analysis of Chinese, or LAC for short, is a lexical analysis model that completes the tasks of Chinese word segmentation, part-of-speech tagging, and named entity recognition in a single model.
 We conduct an overall evaluation of word segmentation, part-of-speech tagging, and named entity recognition on a self-built dataset.
-We use the finetuned [ERNIE] (https://github.com/PaddlePaddle/LARK/tree/develop/ERNIE) model as the Teacher model and GRU as the Student model, which are needed by the Pantheon framework for online distillation.
+We use the finetuned [ERNIE](https://github.com/PaddlePaddle/LARK/tree/develop/ERNIE) model as the Teacher model and GRU as the Student model, which are needed by the Pantheon framework for online distillation.

 #### 1. Download the training data set